Richard K. England, Dean

 Incoming Freshman Scholarships

-Presidential Scholarships: The twenty incoming freshmen admitted each year to the Presidential Scholars Program are awarded financial assistance for a flat amount of $5,500 each semester ($11,000 per year), for up to eight semesters of eligibility.
+Presidential Scholarships: The twenty incoming freshmen admitted each year to the Presidential Scholars Program are awarded financial assistance for a flat amount of $6,000 each semester ($12,000 per year), for up to eight semesters of eligibility.
 Students must maintain a cumulative GPA of 3.4 or higher to retain their eligibility.
-Application materials are available in the fall.
+Application materials are available online in the fall.

 Pemberton Presidential Scholarships: Five of the Presidential Scholars each year will be named Pemberton Presidential Scholars.
 They will receive, in addition to the financial award listed above, EIU housing and dining benefits for up to eight (8) semesters.
-These awards have a higher minimum GPA and ACT eligibility requirement, and are competitive.
+These awards are competitive.
 For more information about the Presidential and Pemberton Presidential Awards, please see the EIU Scholarship web page.

 Prospective students who are eligible for the Presidential or Pemberton Presidential Awards will generally be invited to apply for them by the Dean of the Pine Honors College after they have been admitted.